aymenfurter/aks-healthprobes/README.md

 # aks-healthprobes
-Sample code how to statically configure TCP health probes in a ingress-internal LB
+Sample code how to statically configure TCP health probes in a ingress-internal LB.
+Requires k8s >1.24

 First, we are deploying nginx-ingress:
 ```